 So there you have it.
 The facts are in.

-The scientific studies have proven that DMAE is a safe, natural and efficient way to both protect your brain and boost its abilities.
+Scientific studies have proven that DMAE is a safe, natural, and efficient way to both protect your brain and boost its abilities.

 DMAE has withstood the test of time and is still going strong.
 If you are determined to keep your brain functioning sharply, and warding off brain diseases, consider supplementing with DMAE.